-(i) Good driving practice
+(g) Good driving practice

-- If the transmission repeatedly shifts up and down between fourth gear and overdrive when climbing a gentle slope, the overdrive should be turned off.
-Be sure to turn the switch on immediately afterward. - When towing a trailer, in order to maintain engine braking efficiency, do not use overdrive.
+- If the transmission repeatedly shifts up and down between fourth gear and overdrive when climbing a gentle slope, shift the selector lever to the "4" position.
+Be sure to shift the selector lever to the "D" position immediately afterward. - When towing a trailer, in order to maintain engine braking efficiency, do not use "D" position.